skliu10/sku-snap-style/scrapers/README.md

 # Nordstrom Web Scraper

 A comprehensive web scraping solution for extracting product data from Nordstrom's website.
-This scraper extracts SKU codes, item numbers, colors, clothing types, brands, and descriptions to populate the retailer SKU database.
+This scraper extracts SKU codes (Item #), colors, clothing types, brands, and descriptions to populate the retailer SKU database.

+**Note**: The `sku_code` field contains Nordstrom's Item #, which is their official SKU number.

 ## 📁 Project Structure